Overview

 • Believing one is misunderstood or dismissed by healthcare providers

 The presence of physical symptoms without a clear medical cause doesn't mean the symptoms are not real.
-The physical sensations experienced in somatic symptom and related disorders can cause genuine distress for those affected.
+The physical sensations experienced in somatic symptom and related disorders can cause genuine distress for those affected and may occur when there are problems with the body's communication system.
 Acknowledging that pain, discomfort, or other physical symptoms can have a psychological origin without being imagined or intentionally faked is often crucial.

 Illness anxiety disorder